mwarning/MeshNetSimulator/README.md

   In the future, a native language might give speed advantages.

 * **How fast is the simulation?**
-  10000 steps for a lattice of 10000 nodes and 19800 links with \~36000 packets takes about three minutes on a i7.
+  10000 steps for a lattice of 10000 nodes and 19800 links with around 36000 packets takes about three minutes on a i7.

 * **How is the routing efficiency value calculated?**
   Overall efficiency is computed as the medium efficiency of each route.
 Route efficiency is calculated as (`optimal route hop count` * `number of received packets` / `accumulated hop count of received packets`).